 Please review the Frequently Asked Questions below for answers to common enquiries.
-The answers commonly refer to all three funds including the Victorian Heritage Register Places and Objects Fund, Melbourne Heritage Restoration Fund and Yarra Heritage Restoration Fund.
+The answers commonly refer to all four funds including the Melbourne Heritage Restoration Fund, Yarra Heritage Restoration Fund, Ballarat Heritage Restoration Fund and Casey Heritage Restoration Fund.
 Refer to the Eligibility page of this website for VHRF eligibility criteria.

 Please refer to the Assessment Criteria

 page of this website for details on how applications are assessed.

 Applications will be accepted at any time.
 Please review these key dates